alxfed/minimal-example/README.md

 # minimal-example
-This is a repository for 'minimal examples' that can convince the software developers.
+This is a repository for 'minimal examples' that can convince the software developers who are asking for one.